 HATS/HEAD COVERING AND EAR PROTECTION FROM FROSTBITE: We still have sunshine in the winter months so a brim and sunglasses are still necessary.
 But, what most people don’t think about is keeping their ears warm.
 I still have scars from frostbite on my ears so don’t take this section for granted if you plan on fishing this lake in December.
 I still like a good old ball cap for comfort but I add a fleece or fleece lined neoprene headband/ear protector.
 There is nothing like the burn of frostbite on your ears…once they are warmed up.
 So prevent it if you can.
 Always count on the wind coming up and always be prepared for the worst.
 There are some new bands that have slots for the chemical hand warmers.
 These are a good idea but understand that a good air supply to the hand warmers can let them get uncomfortably hot.
 Basically, just breaking the wind helps a lot.
 Also, a neoprene, fleece or windproof face mask is a good idea if traveling in an open boat or on a quad.
 And, expect the cold temperatures to make your eyes water and the cold wind to freeze the tears to your face.
 Goggles on a quad prevent the eye leaks but sunglasses don’t do a whole lot in protecting your eyes from the cold wind while moving…so bring a towel or handkerchief to blot your tears.
 Toasty Toes also work great for the fleece band covering your ears.
 Stick on, no shifting.
 Anymore I use “pouch warmers” More heat and longer duration of hours.
 I put one in a pocket, even my shirt pocket.
 If my hands get cold, I warm them up one at a time and it doesn’t take long.
 Just make sure that any of the chemical hand warmers have a little air supply.
 That’s what it takes to make them work.
 If I only have 5 or 6 hours on a pouch warmer that lasts 12 to 18 hours I seal it up in a zip-lock baggie and can use it again the next day or several days later.
 The sealing stops the chemical reaction immediately, once you open the bag it starts heating up again.

 PROPANE HEATERS: Don’t bother with anything but a wind proof propane heater for shore fishing or on an open boat.
 I have a Mr. Heater for my boat but the slightest breeze blows out the flame so they are not a practical solution to staying warm outside.
 But if the wind isn’t blowing Mr. Heater is just fine and pumps out enough heat to toast a pop-tart.
 But, they are a safer product and automatically shut off when tipped or kicked.
 The wind proof heater is not recommended inside a tent or enclosed canopy (like my boat canopy with the side curtains and back drop) because it pumps out a lot of heat and sucks up a lot of oxygen.
 It does not shut off if tipped over and you have to be careful not to melt anything too close to the unit, including yourself when you’re so cold you can’t feel that your gloves are about ready to flame up!
 But, in adult situations they are fine; just watch the kids around them.
 If the wind is blowing hard enough to blow these out, it’s best you leave anyway.
-They really take a lot wind and user abuse.
+Once in single digit temps and below zero, the thermostat can get so cold that thinks the flame went out…and that might not be the case before, but it will be the case after.
+I have had to re-light it on occasion.
+Took a while to figure out why it went out.
+Depends on the direction it faces with a light breeze or simply air moving, and the temps.
+They really take a fair amount of wind and user abuse.
 Just make sure to let it cool down after turning it off.
 It doesn’t take long in 20 F to 30 F air.
 You can buy a small wind proof propane heater that takes the one pound bottles for around $35.
 They are light weight and easy to pack and there is nothing like having a little heat on a cold blustery morning when fishing on shore or in a boat.
 A one pound bottle will last a good four hours on high.
 Generally you use it just to take the chill off when you get a little to cold or uncomfortable.
-I know my hands begin to ache if they get wet and cold and having a heater can make the day much more enjoyable.
+I know my hands begin to ache if they get wet and cold and having a heater can make the day much more enjoyable on a tube or shore fishing.
 The only real weight to carry is the one pound bottle of propane.

 As a final note, I always pack an extra set of long johns and extra sweat pants and sweatshirts when fishing from shore or wading and tubing as it only takes one little stumble on a rock and you’re wet all over.
 I have needed them four times in the last 15 years (not a bad record considering the number of days and hours I spend fishing).
 Keeping your upper body warm is the most important part of the puzzle to keep from freezing to death or suffering from a severe case of hypothermia.
 The first sign of hypothermia is feeling warm when you should not be feeling warm….so remember that.
 If you feel warm when exposed to 20 to 30 degree temperatures and your wet, there is something seriously wrong…don’t think just get bundled up as fast as you can and be sure to let who ever you are fishing with know what happened.
 Hopefully they will get you back home and in a warm place before you pass out.
 Trust me, I have suffered that twice and I know how one can think everything is fine…and it is…until your body temperature comes back up to normal and you realize how crappy you actually feel…all you want to do is sleep through it and that isn’t always the best idea.